 - Break the linguine noodles in half and layer them a handful at a time in a criss cross fashion.
 See video below for details.

-- Add the salt and the cut up vegetables on top, except for the spinach and peas.
+- Add the salt, roasted garlic and the cut up vegetables on top, except for the spinach and peas.
 They will be added after the pressure cooking time is completed.

 - Put the pressure lid on and make sure the vent is to seal.
 Set the Ninja Foodi on high pressure for 3 minutes.
 When the time is up, allow the Ninja Foodi to natural release for 2 minutes and then manually release the remaining pressure

 - Add the fresh spinach and peas and stir the noodles and the vegetables around so the spinach and peas are incorporated into the pasta.
 Close the TenderCrisp lid (leave the Foodi off) and let sit for 5 minutes to give the spinach time to wilt a bit.

 - Place 1 Tbsp of salted butter in the bottom of a bowl and place the pasta primavera on top.
 Add grated Parmesan Cheese and fresh cracked black pepper or red pepper flakes.
 Serve & Enjoy!

 Louise is a full-time recipe creator and food blogger @ The Salted Pepper.
 She has over 30 years of experience with cooking and recipe development.
 She owned a restaurant for several years and was a full-time RN until retiring to blog full-time.